asyncapi/website/pages/docs/tutorials/getting-started/request-reply.md

 # Sub-patterns in request/reply

-In the simple example above we saw how you could set up a request/reply pattern across two applications, where the request/reply happened over the same channel `/` on an unknown server and protocol, which could have been HTTP, Kafka or WebSocket, in this simple example it does not really matter, cause the only difference would be how the server information is defined.
+In the simple example above we saw how you could set up a request/reply pattern across two applications, where the request/reply happened over the same channel `/` on an unknown server and protocol, which could have been HTTP, Kafka, or WebSocket, in this simple example it does not matter, cause the only difference would be how the server information is defined.

 However, there are sub-patterns to request/reply that AsyncAPI v3 supports, let's take a look at them.